jhpyle/docassemble/_docs/logic.md

 the [`reset` initial block] or the `reconsider` modifier is a question of what you consider to be more convenient and/or readable.

-# The logical order of an interview
+# <a name="order"></a>The logical order of an interview

 [`mandatory`] and [`initial`] blocks are evaluated in the order they appear in the question file.
 Therefore, the location in the interview of [`mandatory`] and [`initial`] blocks, relative to each other, is important.
-Ordinary questions can appear anywhere in any order.

-**docassemble** goes through the interview file from top to bottom, looking for [`mandatory`] and [`initial`] blocks.
-When it encounters an [`include`] statement, it immediately goes through the included file from top to bottom, and then picks up where it left off.
+The order in which non-[`mandatory`] and non-[`initial`] questions appear is usually not important.
+If **docassemble** needs a definition of a variable, it will go looking for a block that defines the variable.

-The order in which questions appear will also matter if you have multiple [`question`], [`code`], or `template` blocks that each offer to define the same variables.
+However, the order of these blocks is important if you have multiple [`question`], [`code`], and/or [`template`] blocks that each offer to define the same variable.
 In that case, the order of these blocks relative to each other is important.  **docassemble** will use later-defined blocks first.
-Later definitions "supersede" the ones that came before.
+Later blocks "supersede" the blocks that came before.

+So, to summarize: when **docassemble** considers what blocks it _must_ process, it goes from top to bottom through your interview [YAML] file, looking for [`mandatory`] and [`initial`] blocks; if a block is later in the file, it is processed later in time.
+However, when **docassemble** considers what question it should ask to define a particular variable, it goes from bottom to top; if a block is later in the file, it is considered to "supersede" blocks that are earlier in the file.

+As explained in the [initial blocks] section, the effect of an [`include`] block is basically equivalent to copying and pasting the contents of the included file into the original file.

-This allows you to `import` question files that other authors have written and then "override" particular questions you would like to ask differently.
-You do not have to edit those other files (unless they contain [`mandatory`] or [`initial`] blocks, which could affect your interview in unwanted ways).
+This means that at the top of your interview file, you can [`include`] question files that other authors have written and then later in the interview file, you can "override" particular questions you would like to ask differently.
+You do not have to edit those other files in order to tweak them.
+This is a big advantage because it allows you to use another person's work without taking on the responsibility of maintaining that person's work over time; you can just incorporate by reference that person's file.

-For example, suppose that `question_library.yml` consists of:
+For example, suppose that there is a [YAML] file called `question-library.yml`, which someone else wrote, which consists of the following questions:

 {% highlight yaml %}
----
+question: |
-question: It's a nice evening, isn't it?
+  Nice evening, isn't it?
 yesno: user_agrees_it_is_a_nice_evening
 ---
-question: Do you want to go to the dance with me?
-yesno: user_wants_to_go_to_dance
----
-{% endhighlight %}

-You could write your own interview file that looks like this:

-{% highlight yaml %}
----
-include:
-  - question_library.yml
----
-mandatory: True
-code: |
-  if user_agrees_it_is_a_nice_evening and user_wants_to_go_to_dance:
-    life_is_good
----
 question: |
-  My darling, would you do me the honor of accompanying me to the dance this fine evening?
+  Interested in going to the dance tonight?
 yesno: user_wants_to_go_to_dance
----
-question: That is splendid news!
-sets: life_is_good
----
 {% endhighlight %}

+You can write an interview that uses this question library:

+{% include side-by-side.html demo="use-question-library" %}

+When **docassemble** needs to know the definitions of `user_agrees_it_is_a_nice_evening` and `user_wants_to_go_to_dance`, it will find blocks in `question-library.yml` that offer to define these variables.

+Suppose, however, that you thought of a better way to ask the `user_wants_to_go_to_dance` question, but you didn't want to get rid of `question-library.yml` entirely.
+You could override the `user_wants_to_go_to_dance` question in `question-library.yml` by doing the following:

+{% include side-by-side.html demo="override" %}

-This interview file loads the two questions defined in `question_library.yml`, but then, later in the list of questions, provides a different way to get the value of `user_wants_to_go_to_dance`.
-When **docassemble** goes looking for a question to provide a definition of `user_wants_to_go_to_dance`, it starts with the questions that were defined last.
+This interview file loads the two questions defined in `question-library.yml`, but then, later in the list of questions, provides a different way to get the value of `user_wants_to_go_to_dance`.
+When **docassemble** goes looking for a question to provide a definition of `user_wants_to_go_to_dance`, it starts with the questions that were defined last, and it will prioritize your question over the question in `question-library.yml`.

 This is similar to the way law works: old laws do not disappear from the law books, but they can get superseded by newer laws.
-"The law" is "old" law has not yet been superseded.
+"Current law" is simply "old law" that has not yet been superseded.

-If a more recently-defined question does not, for whatever reason, actually define the variable, **docassemble** will fall back on the "older" question.
+If a more recently-defined [`question`] or [`code`] block does not, for whatever reason, actually define the variable, **docassemble** will fall back to the "older" question.
 For example:

-{% highlight yaml %}
----
-include:
-  - question_library.yml
----
-mandatory: True
-code: |
-  if user_agrees_it_is_a_nice_evening and user_wants_to_go_to_dance:
-    life_is_good
----
-question: Which of these statements is true?
-choices:
-  - "I am old-fashioned":
-      question: |
-        My darling, would you do me the honor of accompanying me to the dance this fine evening?
-      yesno: user_wants_to_go_to_dance
-  - "I don't care for flowerly language": continue
----
-question: That is splendid news!
-sets: life_is_good
----
-{% endhighlight %}
+{% include side-by-side.html demo="fallback" %}

-In this case, the special `continue` function (see [Setting Variables] for details) will cause **docassemble** to "fall back" on the earlier-mentioned question.
+In this case, the special [`continue`] choice causes **docassemble** to "fall back" on the earlier-mentioned question.

-Such fall-backs can also happen with Python code.
+Such fall-backs can also happen with [Python] code that could potentially define a variable, but for whatever reason does not actually do so.
 For example:

-{% highlight yaml %}
----
-include:
-  - question_library.yml
----
-mandatory: True
-code: |
-  if user_agrees_it_is_a_nice_evening and user_wants_to_go_to_dance:
-    life_is_good
----
-question: I forgot, did we already agree to go to the dance together?
-yesno: we_already_agreed_to_go
----
-code: |
-  if we_already_agreed_to_go:
-    user_wants_to_go_to_dance = True
----
-question: That is splendid news!
-sets: life_is_good
----
-{% endhighlight %}
+{% include side-by-side.html demo="fallback2" %}

-In this case, when **docassemble** tries to get a definition of `user_wants_to_go_to_dance`, it will first try running the [`code`] block, and then it will seek a definition for `we_already_agreed_to_go`.
-If the value of `we_already_agreed_to_go` turns out to be false, the [`code`] block will complete without setting a value for `user_wants_to_got_to_dance`.
-Not giving up, **docassemble** will then seek an answer to `user_wants_to_got_to_dance` by asking the "Do you want to go to the dance with me?" question, which was defined earlier in `question_library.yml`.
+In this case, when **docassemble** tries to get a definition of `user_wants_to_go_to_dance`, it will first try running the [`code`] block, and then it will encounter `we_already_agreed_to_go` and seek its definition.
+If the value of `we_already_agreed_to_go` turns out to be false, the [`code`] block will run its course without setting a value for `user_wants_to_got_to_dance`.
+Not giving up, **docassemble** will keep going backwards through the blocks, looking for one that offers to define `user_wants_to_got_to_dance`.
+It will find such a question among the questions included by reference from `question_library.yml`, namely the question "Interested in going to the dance tonight?"

 # <a name="howitworks"></a>How **docassemble** runs your code